Welcome to Landmark School

-We will be holding virtual Informational Visits.
+We will continue to hold monthly virtual Informational Visits until it is safe to welcome visitors to campus.
 Join us for an upcoming Informational Visit—from the comfort of your couch—to learn more about Landmark School, meet some of our students and faculty, and discover if Landmark is the place where your student finally reaches their full potential.
-You can also take a virtual tour (link is external) of the High School campus and enjoy an aerial tour (link is external) of both campuses.
+You can also take a virtual tour (link is external) of the High School (link is external) and Elementary•Middle School (link is external) and enjoy an aerial tour (link is external) of both campuses.

 The Landmark Approach Changes Lives